top of page

 Folly

-This body of work includes two installations, Trouble in Utopia and Fearful Symmetry, and a series of paintings titled Pearl.
+This body of work includes two installations and a series of paintings.
 The sound of a lone blackbird accompanied the exhibition at Kunstnernes Hus, Oslo (2008).
+In its own meandering way it is aspects of consciousness and making sense that is the focus of "Folly".

 A folly is a building that to a great extent functions as ornament.
 The best follies are wonderfully mad and eccentric constructions.
 As monuments to affluence and excess they seem to represent both function and dysfunction in society.

-The installation Fearful Symmetry is comprised of ten paintings and a constellation of five linear floor structures (Small Walls Gold).
-Each of the ten silver paintings contain an organic symmetrical figure that originate from large paint blots.
-The gold painted wooden components that are stacked unfixed directly on the floor suggest boundary lines.
-They define new spaces, creating a different and temporary order in the space.
-During the exhibition the Small Walls get interrupted, disturbed by unsuspecting visitors.
+Fearful Symmetry is comprised of ten paintings and a constellation of five linear, floor-based wood structures that create and suggest a different order and movement through the space.
+The silver coloured paintings originate from large paint blots that echo and enlarge the making of ink blots images.
+During the exhibition the loose components of the precisely stacked two deep by two wide Small Walls get disturbed by unsuspecting visitors.
 Some people react by carefully rebuilding, others move swiftly on and away.

 Pure and Promiscuous